Anon202/computergraphics/README.md

 $ ./computergraphics
 ```

-In my Arch Linux installation with Bumblebee, to run I do
+To run it on my Arch Linux installation with Bumblebee, I do

 ```
 $ optirun ./computergraphics